Baba Hari Dass: Darshana of Anandamayi Ma and Samadhi

+Also in that discussion, the issue was raised of renouncing the world —becoming a sannyasi would require a radical departure from social norms compared to the householder life of grihastha, and "If everyone renounces the world, then one day all the old generation will die out and there will be no new generation."
+He agreed that such statement was quite right, however, since everyone is not meant to be a householder, the natural balance would still be sustained by everyone performing duties for the world.
+"When this thought came in my mind it removed the reality of my friend's argument.
+I felt good and did not lose my attraction for the life of renunciates."

 First teaching in Hatha Yoga and Swami Satyananda Giri

-In 1936, he attended classes of Swami Satyananda Giri of Dashnami Sanyasi Sect (originated by Jagadguru Adi Shankaracharya), who visited Almora region.
-Swami Satyananda was well versed in classical yoga tenets and encouraged adults to use the practices of Hatha Yoga.
+In 1936, Hari Datt Brahmachari attended classes of Swami Satyananda Giri (disciple of Swami Sri Yukteswar Giri) of Dashnami Sanyasi Sect (originated by Jagadguru Adi Shankaracharya), who visited Almora region.
+Swami Satyananda was well versed in classical yoga tenets and encouraged adults to use the practices of Hatha yoga.
 He postulated that developing strong body, in which the soul resides, aids in the journey to attain emancipation.
-Techniques he demonstrated and explained were based in Hatha Yoga seven limbs: Shatkarma, Asana, Mudra, Pratyahara, Pranayama, Dhyana, and Samadhi.
+Techniques he demonstrated and explained were based in Ashtanga Yoga and in Hatha Yoga of seven limbs: Shatkarma, Asana, Mudra, Pratyahara, Pranayama, Dhyana, and Samadhi.
 He also used Ayurvedic principles of the balanced food of three-doshas, consistent eating habits, and avoided oily and fat rich foods.

-When young Brahmachari (Baba Hari Dass) was asked to demonstrate what he knew, Swamiji was surprised and pleased to see well developed postures, mudras, etc. Brahmachari explained he practiced those in Brahmachari School by his own doing rather than learning from someone else (asanas, pranayamas, shatkarmas, and mudras).
+When young Brahmachari was asked to demonstrate what he knew, Swamiji was surprised and pleased to see well developed postures, mudras, etc. Brahmachari explained he practiced those in Brahmachari School by his own doing rather than learning from someone else (asanas, pranayamas, shatkarmas, and mudras).
 Swamiji asked him to teach others in his class, who were adults.
-"Swamiji saw my sarvangasana and was very pleased.
-I showed the series of 12 postures of surya-namaskar (sun salutation).
+"Swamiji saw my Sarvangasana and was very pleased.
+I showed the series of 12 postures of Surya Namaskar (sun salutation).
 Swamiji liked the way I did the postures and said I should come back every morning and show the people the method of doing asanas."
 Due to that teaching experience, his feeling of a misfit in the class and shyness went away.
 He was also well received by adult learners.